MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

 # Connect a bot to Direct Line

-This article describes the **Direct Line channel**.
-You use this channel to allow your own client application to communicate with a bot.
+This article describes how to connect a bot to the **Direct Line channel**.
+Use this channel to allow your client application to communicate with a bot.

+> NOTE
+> If you want to use the Direct Line Application Service Extension with your bot, refer to [Direct Line App Service Extension](bot-service-channel-directline-extension.md).

 ## Add the Direct Line channel